- New mandatory public health measures in effect April 6.

 Albertans shared their feedback on the draft disturbance standard from November 2 to December 14, 2020 through an online survey.

-Your feedback will help us determine next steps in streamlining authorizations for temporary seasonal docks and mooring structures.
+Your feedback contributed to the development of a disturbance standard that streamlines authorizations for temporary seasonal docks and mooring structures.

-- Proposed Disturbance Standard for Temporary Seasonal Docks and other Mooring Structures for Personal Recreational Purposes (PDF, 596 KB)
+- Disturbance Standard for Temporary Seasonal Docks and other Mooring Structures for Personal Recreational Purposes

-- Waterfront and Semi-waterfront Property Owners Fact sheet (PDF, 562 KB)
+- Waterfront and Semi-waterfront Property Owners Fact Sheet (PDF, 561 KB)

 - Back Lot Property Owners Fact Sheet (PDF, 516 KB)